Automattic/behat-wp-env-context/README.md

 ### Then Steps

+**Output assertions:**
 - `Then STDOUT should be:` - Exact match assertion (multiline)
 - `Then STDOUT should contain:` - Substring match assertion (multiline)
 - `Then STDERR should be:` - Exact error match assertion (multiline)
 - `Then STDERR should contain:` - Substring error match assertion (multiline)

+**Empty/non-empty checks:**
+- `Then STDOUT should be empty` - Assert STDOUT has no output
+- `Then STDOUT should not be empty` - Assert STDOUT has output
+- `Then STDERR should be empty` - Assert STDERR has no output
+- `Then STDERR should not be empty` - Assert STDERR has output

+**Pattern matching:**
+- `Then STDOUT should match /pattern/` - Assert STDOUT matches regex
+- `Then STDOUT should not match /pattern/` - Assert STDOUT doesn't match regex
+- `Then STDERR should match /pattern/` - Assert STDERR matches regex
+- `Then STDERR should not match /pattern/` - Assert STDERR doesn't match regex

+**Exit codes:**
+- `Then the return code should be 0` - Assert command succeeded
+- `Then the return code should not be 0` - Assert command failed

+**JSON assertions:**
+- `Then STDOUT should be JSON containing:` - Assert JSON contains expected subset

+**File system checks:**
+- `Then the {path} file should exist` - Assert file exists
+- `Then the {path} file should not exist` - Assert file doesn't exist
+- `Then the {path} directory should exist` - Assert directory exists
+- `Then the {path} directory should not exist` - Assert directory doesn't exist

 ## Variable Substitution